-The DCI Device was put through its paces at a plastics molding factory in Singapore in 2011 and the test results proved significant.
+The DCI Device was put through its paces at a plastics molding factory in Malaysia in 2011 and the test results proved significant.

 Removing scale from the chilled water system used to cool dies in the automated plastics plant.